 In the early 1940s Balch’s Wedgwood building program started out with housing for war workers.
 After World War Two ended in 1945, the pace of building increased to satisfy the post-war demand.
-The once-rural neighborhood was rapidly being laid out with streets and houses, and would soon be absorbed within Seattle City limits.
+The once-rural neighborhoods of northeast Seattle were rapidly being laid out with streets and houses, and would soon be absorbed within Seattle City limits.
 Large numbers of young couples came to live in Balch houses south of NE 85th Street on either side of 35th Ave NE, and more stores opened in the 1940s including major groceries Safeway at NE 75th Street and IGA Foodliner at 8606 35th Ave NE (present site of the Jasper Apartments.)

 In the 1950s builder Albert Balch owned three of the four corners of the intersection at NE 85th Street on 35th Ave NE.
 He began leasing out sites for businesses, including the present site of the QFC grocery.
 Balch built his own construction and real estate offices on the next block along with medical and dental offices.
 All this growth and development showed that the center of neighborhood population and commerce was no longer at NE 95th Street.
 Morningside Church joined the southward migration, became Wedgwood Presbyterian and relocated to the corner of NE 80th Street.

 Booming into the 1950s